-FIGURE 6.
+FIGURE 7.
 USFS Fire History Data Extent

-Development is increasing in the study area.
 As the density of structures and the number of residents in the interface increases, possible ignition sources will multiply.
 Unless efforts are made to mitigate the potential for human ignition sources spreading to the surrounding forest, the probability of a large wildfire occurrence will undoubtedly increase.